kevinhartman/srb2-soctool/README.md

 | `--no-attribution`     | -A    | flag   | Suppress the generation of the attribution message.                                                                                                                                                                                                                                                                                                   |
 | `--help`               | -?    | flag   | Print the help text.                                                                                                                                                                                                                                                                                                                                  |

+## Limitations
+### Port mode
+Slot number references cannot be ported unless they are numeric constants.
+This means that `soctool` won't port slot numbers that are involved in mathematical expressions.

+This is because `soctool` does not evaluate expressions.
+To do this, it would need to know all constants defined in SRB2 (some of which may only be known at runtime).
+This just isn't worth doing, since old SOC code that hard-codes slot numbers is unlikely to be using mathematical expressions anyway.

+### Dependency analysis
+#### Expression contexts
+Because `soctool` does not evaluate expressions, it cannot follow references calculated by them.
+This means that selectors cannot recursively include entities that are referenced within a mathematical expression.

+However, **these expressions will be included in the dependency listing**, even if the referenced entities are declared locally.
+You can use this information to manually augment your selectors to include these references.

+#### Actions
+As of SRB2 2.2, `soctool` is aware of all documented built-in `Actions` which accept an entity reference through either `Var1` or `Var2`.
+Almost all of these references are recognized, and will be recursively expanded by selectors (if possible) and included in the dependency listing.

+However, some `Actions` are not supported due to non-standard implementations.

+Partially supported:
+- `A_CheckThingCount` and `A_MultiShot` use the upper 16 bits of `Var1` to store object references.
+Recursive selections will never follow these references, and they will never be ported.
+Their `Var1` expression will however always be included in the dependency reference listing.

+No support:

+- `A_DropMine` and `A_ShootBullet` use the `RaiseState` field on their actor's object to store an ***object*** reference.
+This is not supported by `soctool`'s current design.
+In fact, if an object's `RaiseState` contains an object reference, there's a possibility the object will be interpreted as a state reference (but only if there exists a locally declared State with the same name).
+- `A_RandomStateRange` is not supported, since it would require runtime evaluation of `Var1` and `Var2`.
+- `A_CusValAction`, `A_RelayCustomValue`, `A_SetCustomValue`, `A_UseCusValMemo` would require runtime evaluation to properly support.

+If `soctool` encounters one of these completely unsupported actions, it will generate an appropriate warning.
 # Prerequisite software
 `soctool` is written in Scala, and therefore requires the JVM to run.